sayan112/RoadToFullTimeServiceBased/WebDevelopmentQuestions/Question&Answers.md

    - Classes are used to apply styles to multiple elements, while IDs are used to uniquely identify a single element on the page.
 IDs should be unique, whereas multiple elements can share the same class.

 4. **What's the box model in CSS?**

-   - The box model describes how elements are displayed as rectangular boxes.
-It consists of content, padding, border, and margin.
+   The box model is a fundamental concept in CSS (Cascading Style Sheets) that describes the layout of elements on a web page.
+It defines how elements are rendered in terms of their content area, padding, border, and margin..

 5. **How can you center an element horizontally and vertically in CSS?**